robinrepowecklauf/Padel-Buddy/README.md

 # Padel Buddy
-A project in TDA367: Objectoriented programming project at Chalmers University of Technology.
+A project in TDA367 objectoriented programming project at Chalmers University of Technology.
 * Using Java 8 and Gradle for automated building

+## Introduction

-# Running the program
+## Running the program